 ➲ Fold in add-ins (optional)

-If you’re adding chopped nuts or other mix-ins, fold them in now while the fudge is still warm and pourable.
-Don’t over-stir — just enough to distribute evenly.
+If you’re adding chopped nuts, chocolate chips, or other mix-ins, fold them in now while the fudge is still warm and pourable.
+Be gentle—stir just enough to distribute them evenly throughout the mixture without overworking it, so every bite has a perfect balance of flavor and texture.

 ➲ Pour into pan